Particular/docs.particular.net/servicecontrol/backup-sc-database.md

 tags:
 - ServiceControl
 - RavenDB
-reviewed: 2016-10-06
+reviewed: 2016-11-09
 ---
 ServiceControl utilizes an embedded RavenDB for data storage.
 To backup or restore the database instance follow these procedures:

 ### Backup

- 1. Open the ServiceControl Management Utility to view the list of ServiceControl Service instances
+ 1. Open ServiceControl Management to view the list of ServiceControl Service instances
   ![](managementutil-instance.png 'width=500')
  1. Stop the service from the action icons.
  1. Click the link under data path to go to the data directory.